 What to Do in La Linea in Winter

 The city does not slow down.
-Spanish culture means the bars, restaurants, markets and street life continue through the cold months.
+Spanish culture means bars, restaurants, markets and street life continue through the cooler months.
 There is less beach time, obviously, but that is not why people come to La Linea in winter.

 Things worth doing November to February

 - Eat well for cheap.
 La Linea has excellent seafood restaurants that are far easier to get into without summer waiting times.
-The local marisquerías and tapas bars around the Mercado de Abastos are excellent year-round.
+The area around the Mercado de Abastos, Plaza de la Iglesia and Calle Real is worth exploring for pescaito frito, gambas al ajillo, chocos and atún rojo.
+Spots like Casa Rufino and La Maestranza draw a loyal local crowd year-round.

 - Day trips to Gibraltar.
 The Upper Rock and nature reserve are genuinely better in winter.
-No heat, better visibility for spotting Africa from the viewing platforms, and shorter queues for everything.
+No heat, better visibility for spotting Africa from the viewing platforms, and shorter queues for everything on the Rock.

 - Dolphin watching from Tarifa.
 Dolphins are present in the strait year-round.
-Winter crossings on the ferry from Tarifa to Morocco often have sightings.
+Boats run regularly from Tarifa, and winter crossings on the FRS or Balearia ferry from Algeciras to Tangier often include sightings.

 - Semana Santa preparation.
 If you visit in late February or March, you start to see the brotherhoods preparing for Easter.
 La Linea takes Semana Santa seriously.
 It is worth being around for the build-up if your dates align.